 Where the authority grants an operating lease over an item of Property, Plant or Equipment, the asset is retained in the Balance Sheet.
-Rental income is credited to the Comprehensive Income and Expenditure Statement.
+Rental income is credited to the Comprehensive Income and Expenditure Statement on a straight-line basis over the life of a lease.